Weight-based Packing with WooCommerce UPS Shipping plugin

 Now, let us check out how UPS returns the shipping rates for this product.

 You can clearly see that the billable weight is not the actual weight of the product, but the volumetric weight.
-The same way if you enable the volumetric weight in the plugin settings, as shown in the image below, you will get the shipping rates based on the volumetric weight of the product.
+In the same way if you enable the volumetric weight in the plugin settings, as shown in the image below, you will get the shipping rates based on the volumetric weight of the product.

 Note: The plugin will only return the shipping rates based on Volumetric Weight when,